amarsarkar007/IPL-Dashboard/README.md

 ## Conclusion
-IPL Dashboard is a showcase of my skills in Full Stack Development, combining backend processing with Spring Boot and frontend development with React JS.
-The use of Chart JS enhances the user experience by providing visual insights into team performance.
+IPL Dashboard is a showcase of my skills in Full Stack Development, combining backend processing with `Spring Boot` and frontend development with `React JS`.
+The integration of `Spring Batch` adds a layer of sophistication, enabling the streamlined processing of data from a CSV dataset obtained from Kaggle.
+The use of `Chart JS` enhances the user experience by providing visual insights into team performance.